 Albany Pancake Breakfast at Memorial Park

 The opening event to the all-day Memorial Park celebration, this breakfast is hosted by the Lion's Club and will fuel you for the day.

 When: from 9 to noon

 Where: Memorial Park, Albany

-This huge 4th of July festival includes bouncy houses in all shapes and sizes, free dragon boat rides, performances by Buddy Club talent, a petting zoo, and if you can stay til 10 pm, fireworks over the Bay.
+This huge 4th of July festival includes bouncy houses in all shapes and sizes, canoe races, fun performances, a petting zoo, and if you can stay til the end, fireworks over the Bay begin at 9:30pm.

 When: 12 pm to 10 pm

 Fremont Fourth of July Parade